 Toyosu Area Guide Wholesale Fish Market

-The Toyosu Market is roughly divided into three buildings, the Fisheries Wholesale Market Building, the Fisheries Wholesale Market Building, and the Fruit and Vegetable Building, which are separated across the road.
-The restaurant area of Toyosu Market is also divided into three areas, with a variety of restaurants such as Japanese food, seafood bowl, tempura, western food, curry, Chinese food, and beef bowl.
-Even though there is a huge variety, most dishes are centred around seafood.
+The Toyosu Market, located in Koto Ward, is roughly divided into three buildings: the Fisheries Wholesale Market Building, the Fisheries Intermediate Wholesale Market Building, and the Fruit and Vegetable Building, separated by a road.
+The restaurant area of Toyosu Market is also divided into three sections, offering a variety of cuisines such as Japanese food, seafood bowls, tempura, Western food, curry, Chinese food, and beef bowls.
+Most dishes are centred around seafood.
 Come here to enjoy a delicious meal when you visit Toyosu.

 Find out more about Toyosu Wholesale Fish Market here on Google maps.